Q: What is the age range for enrollment at Shepherd’s Hill Academy?

 Q: Do students in the SHA academic program receive one-on-one help if they need or prefer it?

 A: Yes.
 Teachers work with our principal to create individualized plans for students.
-Recommendations and assistance in these plans is also contributed by parents, therapists, and residential staff.
+Recommendations and assistance in these plans are also contributed by parents, therapists, and residential staff.
 Every student has an individualized plan for success.

-Our 5:1 student to staff ratio at Shepherd’s Hill Academy allows for students to receive the individualized attention in the classroom that they need to succeed.
+Our 5:1 student to staff ratio at Shepherd’s Hill Academy allows students to receive the individualized attention in the classroom that they need to succeed.
 Teacher’s Aides are also able to provide guidance and assistance in the classroom where needed.

 Q: Does Shepherd’s Hill Academy work with students with Individualized Education Programs (IEPs)?

 Q: Does Shepherd’s Hill Academy offer extra courses for students to take outside of their requirements for graduation?
-Do you offer AP/college preparatory courses?

 Q: Does Shepherd’s Hill Academy enact a dress code for the students to follow?